brightdigit/Spinetail/README.md

 )
 ```

-The SpinetailVapor package adds helper properties and methods to help with setting up and accessing the APIClient.
+The [SpinetailVapor](https://github.com/brightdigit/SpinetailVapor) package adds helper properties and methods to help with setting up and accessing the `Prch.Client`.

 # Setting Up Your Mailchimp Client with Prch